Quercetin is all the rage, but maybe you’ve got questions about whether it’s the right weight loss option for you.

 - High Cholesterol

-One study found that dosing with a 1000 mg dose of quercetin before, during and after a winter cycling regimen resulted in far fewer upper respiratory infections in participants (3).
+One study found that dosing with a 1000 mg dose of quercetin before, during and after a winter cycling regimen resulted in far fewer upper respiratory infections in participants.

 Quercetin also acts on cells associated with the kidneys to adjust sodium reabsorption as needed based on blood volume, which in turn adjusts blood pressure.

-Most studies regarding quercetin and blood pressure have found that daily doses of 150 to 500 mg over several weeks can decrease both systolic and diastolic blood pressure in participants with stage 1 hypertension, but it is important to note that these effects have not been found in people with prehypertension (1).
+Most studies regarding quercetin and blood pressure have found that daily doses of 150 to 500 mg over several weeks can decrease both systolic and diastolic blood pressure in participants with stage 1 hypertension, but it is important to note that these effects have not been found in people with prehypertension.

-Although it’s clear that quercetin supplementation may have merit when it comes to things like controlling blood pressure and reducing inflammation, narrowing down an effective dosage is difficult.
+While it’s clear that quercetin supplementation may have merit when it comes to things like controlling blood pressure and reducing inflammation, narrowing down an effective dosage is difficult.

 This means that unrealistically large doses may be required each day in order to see any benefits, something that is likely down to the fact that it is not well absorbed by the intestines.

 Another possible function of Quercetin is its apparent effect on capacity for endurance exercise, typically measured using VO2max (the measurement of aerobic capacity).